skyzh/RISCV-Simulator/README.md

 in Haskell.
 It can be easily expressed in a functional way.
 In this project, `Stage` object saves all such functions, hence an intermediate value won't be evaluated twice in a single cycle.

+## Tips

+* Register x0 is always zero.
+* Be careful with branch jump.
+Make sure you know next instruction is relative to PC or the next.
+* You should write return address to rd when executing jal.
+* When I was debugging, I printed out PC at every moment to check branching functionality.
+* And I made a trap at 0x1000 then print register a0 to know what printInt was exactly printing.